epanov1602/CommandRevSwerve/docs/Adding_Elevator.md

     # if using relative encoder, how many motor revolutions are needed to move the elevator by one inch?
     motorRevolutionsPerInch = 3.92

-    # if using absolute encoder on output shaft, how many output shaft revolutions are needed to move elevtr by an inch?
+    # if using absolute encoder on output shaft, how many output shaft revolutions needed to move elevator by an inch?
     absEncoderRevolutionsPerInch = motorRevolutionsPerInch / 20  # is gear ratio == 20?

     # other settings